 21 September 2008 - Benchmark

-16 June 2012 - Added pictures of Armando Diaz and Raimondo Montecuccoli
+16 June 2012 - Added photographs of Armando Diaz and Raimondo Montecuccoli

 07 April 2018 - Converted to HTML 5 format and reorganized notes

 13 April 2020 - Added photograph of OTO factory